KOTYA8/PiFMX/README.md

 At this point, PiFMX waits until another program opens the named pipe in write mode (for example cat >rds_ctl in the example below) before it starts transmitting.

-You can use the named pipe to send “commands” to change PS, RT and TA.
+You can use the named pipe to send “commands” to change RDS.
 For instance, in another terminal:
 ```
 cat >rds_ctl
 ```